 This chai apple crumb cake is the perfect transition into fall baking.
-Light, buttery & moist cake get’s topped with chai spiced sliced apples, and is finished off with a simple chai streusel.
-This cake is a perfect and easy treat for sharing that is sure to be a hit.
+Light, buttery & moist cake gets topped with chai spiced sliced apples, and is finished off with a simple chai streusel.
+It’s super easy, perfect for sharing & is sure to be a hit!

 Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
 Not weighing your ingredients can lead to adding too much or too little of an ingredient which can lead to the recipe not turning out properly.
 If you haven’t already, I highly recommend purchasing a kitchen scale.
 This one is super cheap and worked well for me when I was starting out!

 It is super important to not overmix the cake batter or you end up with a tough and chewy cake rather than a light and moist cake.
 When alternating between adding the wet and dry ingredients, be sure to only mix just until the ingredient is fully combined and no more.